Gala Health vs Hone Health

 The short answer

 Too close to call on score alone: Gala Health 7.2 vs Hone Health 7.5, inside our 0.3-point tie margin.
-The verdict depends on which buyer you are: for compounded menopause HRT with a public $79 price and free 50-state shipping, pick Gala Health (from $79/mo (~$948 realistic first year)); for labs-first hormone care for both partners: biomarkers before prescriptions, pick Hone Health (from $25/mo (~$700 realistic first year)).
+The verdict depends on which buyer you are: for compounded menopause HRT on one flat plan covering every format, billed every 12 weeks, pick Gala Health (from $86/mo (~$892 realistic first year)); for labs-first hormone care for both partners: biomarkers before prescriptions, pick Hone Health (from $25/mo (~$700 realistic first year)).

 | Gala Health | Hone Health | |